Skip to main content

 #

-• Easy initial configuration for the board features.
+• Easy initial configuration

-• Reduces the board configuration mistakes.
+• Reduces the number of board configuration errors

 idf.py create-project-from-example "espressif/esp_bsp_generic^1.2.0:generic_button_led"